mehbah/NiTi-TPMS-CNN-Surrogate/Readme.md

 # NiTi TPMS Lattice Voxelization and 3D CNN Surrogate Model

 Code to (1) voxelize NiTi TPMS lattice geometries from STL files and pair them with FEA stress–strain data, and (2) train a 3D CNN surrogate model via 5-fold cross-validation to predict point-wise pseudoelastic stress from voxelized geometry, strain, and loading state.
+Accompanies the manuscript *[A Deep Learning Framework for Predicting Nonlinear Pseudoelasticity in NiTi
-Accompanies the manuscript *[paper title, journal, DOI — add on acceptance]*.
+Triply Periodic Minimal Surface Lattice Structures, journal and DOI will add on acceptance]*.

 ## Structure